nichol7s/timelines-site/pages/zeroCOVID.md

 * [Quarantine](/quarantine)
 * World-class "Test and Trace"

-Getting to Zero COVID for an higher infection country requires the above two, and:
+Getting to Zero COVID for a higher-infection country requires the above two, and:

-* Lockdown all the way through to where Zero COVID has been achieved
+* A solid lockdown
 * Aggressive masks and cloth face coverings policies

+These need to be held to until Zero COVID has been fully achieved.

 # Other countries have different strategies

 * **Flatten The Curve** - not overwhelm hospitals, but acknowledge at people will die.
 This is most countries.
-Depending on the R0 number and the availability of vaccines, there's a legitimate fear stay at home orders could just be repreated for long periods of time.
+Depending on the R0 number and the availability of vaccines, there is a legitimate fear 'stay at home' orders could just be relaxed and then repeated for long periods of time.
 * **Herd Immunity before Vaccine availability** - countries are not admitting to this, Sweden and the UK have been accused of it at times during the pandemic.
-A hallmark of this strategy would be to not restrict movements and not enact mask mandates.
+A hallmark of this strategy would be to not restrict movements and not enact solid mask mandates (or implement weak mask recommendations)

 # Not to be confused with